I’m a Latina blogger. I am Latina and I blog. I am Texicana: Mexican decent born in Texas, never lived in Mexico. And this begins my identity crisis.

 My career has gone from retail management to direct sales to public relations to social media manager.
 I support entrepreneurs in sharing their message through the social media experience.
 It doesn’t feel like work when you are supporting others do what they love.
 Passion is contagious!

-I am currently serving as the Co-Director of the San Antonio Chapter of LATISM – Latinos in Tech Innovation and Social Media.
+I also serve as the Co-Director of the San Antonio Chapter of LATISM – Latinos in Tech Innovation and Social Media.

 I’ll work overtime to share messages of justice, education, health, faith and family.